 A grade of zero will remain for each clinical absence.
-All clinical absences are presented to the Student Affairs committee regardless of the time frame to review the circumstances pertaining to the absence (illness, death, etc.) and determine if a make-up assignment is appropriate to off-set the zero.
+All clinical absences are discussed with the Director of Nursing and/or Clinical Coordinator regardless of the time frame to review the circumstances pertaining to the absence (illness, death, etc.) and determine if a make-up assignment is appropriate to off-set the zero.
 The student can achieve a maximum of 80% of the clinical day points with a make-up assignment.
+Make-up assignments are not guaranteed and will be evaluated based on the circumstances.